setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

 ```

-<figcaption align = "center">Diagram 3 - The process of reporting time and expenses via a Timecard and Invoice.</figcaption>
+<figcaption align = "center">Diagram 3 - The process of reporting time and expenses between the staffing customer and staffing supplier.</figcaption>